Epibrontis pallacopa

 Epibrontis pallacopa is a moth in the family Gelechiidae.
 It was described by Edward Meyrick in 1922.
-It is found in Australia, where it has been recorded from Victoria.
+It is found in Australia, where it has been recorded in Victoria and Queensland.

 The wingspan is about 9 mm.
 The forewings are whitish yellow with a dark grey elongate-triangular blotch extending on the costa from one-fourth to the middle, the base posterior and reaching halfway across the wing.
 There is a small dark fuscous dash on the costa beyond this and a white irregular line along the apical fourth of the costa edged beneath by a dark fuscous streak.
 The hindwings are light greyish, in the disc whitish.